 The state also offers places to study music and art, such as northern Michigan’s Interlochen Center for the Arts and the College for Creative Studies in Detroit.
 Don't forget about West-Michigan's international art phenomenon, ArtPrize®, a widely popular, sprawling art exhibit that’s redefining the public celebration of the visual arts.

 Michigan's excellent educational system continually produces students that are ready to take on the world.

 Not only does Michigan have a strong K-12 system, it's home to 119 universities and colleges and 308 vocational and technical schools.
 Numerous public high schools across the state land on "best of" lists each year.

-Nearly 6,000 MBAs were awarded by Michigan colleges and universities in 2009.
-Nearly 1,500 Ph.D.s are granted every year, almost twice the national average.
-Furthermore, Michigan is home to nearly 123,000 engineers — the most in the nation — and ranks first for its intensity of engineers and its engineering growth over the past five years.
+Nearly 1,500 Ph.D.s are granted every year in the state, almost twice the national average.
+Furthermore, Michigan is home to nearly 133,000 engineers — the highest concentration in the nation — and ranks first for its engineering growth over the past five years.